ScooloV/bbpedia/docs/core_rules.md

 should use the following, shortened version of the Prayers to Nufflee table for Cheering Fans:

-EXHIBITI0N PLAY - PRAYERS T0 NUFFLE TABLE
+EXHIBITIOn PLAY - PRAYERS T0 NUFFLE TABLE

 D8 RESULT